 - Recording a payment form for any shop for the full invoice amount of $X.

-- Now record the entry.
-Choose the Quick create option and choose to click on Bank entries.
+- Choose the Quick create option and choose to click on Bank entries.

-- Go to “Add New Deposits” and select Bank Charges from the drop down box, then enter a negative $-5.
+- Go to “Add New Deposits” and select Bank Charges from the drop-down box, then enter a negative $-5.

 - Finally, the displayed amount is down to $80.
-This figure will now need to match with the original amount that you have received.
+This figure will now need to match the original amount that you have received.
 Click Save and Exit the window.

-- After following the above-listed steps, you would need to verify that the amount of the invoice and the amount of the payment received are same.
+- After following the above-listed steps, you would need to verify that the amount of the invoice and the amount of the payment received are the same.
 If this comes correct then only your accounts receivables will be displayed correctly and your bank will show a deposit of $80.

-Though recording merchant account fees in Quickbooks is a bit tedious for beginners but the process ultimately is simple.
+Though recording merchant account fees in QuickBooks is a bit tedious for beginners but the process ultimately is simple.
 Having a merchant account maintained within the program can bring a big difference and can further help you, in easily reconciling transactions with your bank.

 Hope you were able to sort out your issue related to merchant accounts, but if there is any problem that you still might face then you can get in touch with us now.
 Our QuickBooks experts will guide you on every step no matter how big or small it will be.
 You can even give us a call at our QuickBooks Consultant for USA, UK, and Canada and talk to our Experts now.

 Get instant assistance with QuickBooks accounting software.
 Our QuickBooks experts are available 24x7 and resolve issues within minimum turnaround time.
 We support both US & Canada Editions of QuickBooks Software.We get help you on these QuickBooks accounting topics